madhurdeepjain/addris/backend/README.md

 uv run pytest
 ```

-The suite exercises the address parser, routing optimizer, repository persistence, and a stubbed end-to-end job workflow.
+The suite exercises the address parser, routing optimizer, and a stubbed end-to-end job workflow.